giralt/draft-scrm-aiproto-usecases/meetings/IETF-126-side-meeting/IETF-126-side-meeting-agentic-ai-taxonomy-agenda.md

 - Align on open modeling questions (entities, evaluation, tooling) actively held in the IETF.

 - Enable participation from the various IETF use cases drafts authors or anyone interested.

+- Relate to other Agentic AI taxonomies in other SDOs.

 - Scope next steps toward.